Downmoto/A3/readme.md

 ## Deployment

-To run this project locally, youll first need to download the following datasets:
+To run this project locally, you'll first need to download the following datasets:

 For the [model](https://www.kaggle.com/datasets/fareselmenshawii/large-license-plate-dataset)
 and for the [testing](https://www.kaggle.com/datasets/andrewmvd/car-plate-detection), though you can use any dataset for testing.